systemsecologygroup/TempSizeMod/README.md

 representing, respectively, maximum growth rate, $\mu_{max}(S_i^P)$, for phytoplankton size class $i$, and maximum ingestion rate, $I_{max}(S_j^Z)$, and optimal prey size, $P_{opt}(S_i^P, S_j^Z)$, for zooplankton size class $j$.

 <br/><br/>
+## Model calibration
+We fine-tuned selected parameters against the time-averaged plankton data collected from lake Greifensee, consisting plankton size (bio-area) and abundance (ROI/sec).
+For details, please refer to the related publication of this model (under review).
+After calibrating the parameter values, we obtained a best-fit model that reflect the current average state of the lake.

+<br/><br/>
 ## Experiments
 Using the standard model, we conduct two numerical experiments:<br/>
 1. a projection based on Representative Climate Pathways (RCPs) issued by IPCC